Junee railway station: Heritage listing

 Junee railway station was one of the principal locomotive servicing and maintenance depots for steam locomotives (later diesel-electric locomotives and diesel rail cars) in use in the far southern region of the state, including those locomotives in use on the mainline and branchlines in the area.
 Those branchlines included the Junee-Narrandera area and all branches radiating from there, and the numerous branches which junction with the main southern line between Wagga Wagga and Albury.
 The 42-road roundhouse was completed in the late 1940s period.
 Junee roundhouse was the largest complete roundhouse building in the state, and the locomotive depot serviced, repaired and maintained the largest steam motive power in use in the state for more than 25 years.
 The depot remained in government service for approximately 46 years.

 Many major components of important railway centres and work precincts have been demolished or otherwise removed or substantially modified and as a consequence, their past use can no longer be shown.

 In the 1940s, through to the 1950s period (arguably the pinnacle of steam locomotive operations in the state), the railway precinct at Junee consisted of a large railway station, a relatively large and important shunting yard, a Train Control Centre, two large signal boxes, junction arrangements for the Junee-Narrandera-Hay-Griffith branchline and a relatively modern locomotive depot.
 The depot comprised a roundhouse, large elevated coal bunker (for fuelling steam locomotives), boiler wash-out plant, ash handling arrangements, large and modern machine shop and a substantial amount of equipment essential for the rapid and efficient servicing and repair of the steam locomotives working in the district.

 In recent years, the large marshalling yard, although essentially intact is used for stowing train loads, rather than the original function of re-marshalling trains.
 In addition, a number of the significant items of equipment installed at the locomotive depot have been removed or demolished, mostly associated with the removal of steam locomotives from service and the then increasing use of diesel-electric locomotives.

 The roundhouse and some of the other items associated with the depot remain in situ and are in remarkably good condition.

 Deleted items include the coal bunker, de-ashing arrangement, hot water boiler wash-out plant and a number of small buildings.

-The roundhouse at Junee represents a good example of a once busy and extremely large and significant locomotive servicing centre.
+The roundhouse at Junee represents a once busy and large significant locomotive servicing centre.

 The extant building, which represents the Junee locomotive depot precinct is assessed as having state significance.